worldpossible/RACHEL5/README.md

 ## Making a Clonezilla Image

 After you have a version of RACHEL working to your satisfaction, you need to shut it down cleanly and take an image using Clonezilla.
-The details are a bit to involved to include here, but basically you make a Clonezilla USB, boot with that, choose "To RAM", then have it clone the whole eMMC.
-You'll end up with an image used in the next step, which will restore the device to a known state.
+The details are a bit too involved to include here, but basically you make a Clonezilla USB, boot with that, choose "To RAM", then have it clone the whole eMMC (clonedisk).
+You'll end up with a Clonzilla  image directory used in the next step, which will restore the device to a known state.

 Note that isn't all that needs to be done -- the production and recvoery USBs described in the next sections have a number of scripts that have to run to set stuff up that isn't part of cloning.
 Such as